History of St. Alphonsus Church and School

 April 14, 1839—Redemptorist Fathers of St. Alphonsus Liguori arrive in Pittsburgh.

 July 19, 1840—First St. Alphonsus Church dedicated as a simple brick structure.
-The land is donated by one of the leading citizens of the day, Ambrose Schaffer.
+The land is donated by one of the leading citizens of the day, Ambrose Schaffer and his wife Barbara.
 Records show this structure was later blown down and a second church is built sometime between 1843 and 1860.

 1840-41—Redemptorist Father John Neumann, one of the first missionary priests to serve St. Alphonsus, travels from Pittsburgh to attend the parish in Wexford.
 Neumann is canonized in 1977.